pism/pism/doc/sphinx/manual/highlevelview/climate-inputs.rst

 Modifiers can be chained together so that multiple modifications are made to the outputs of the original component.
 For example, ice-core-derived air temperature offsets, used to model the space-time distribution of paleo-climatic surface temperature, is an example of an implemented modifier.
-Please see the Climate Forcing Manual for a list of climate components and modifiers included in PISM source code and other details.
-Users wishing to customize PISM's climate inputs and/or couple PISM to a climate model should additionally see the `PISM Source Browser <pism-browser_>`_ and the documentation therein.
+Please see the :ref:`Climate Forcing Manual
+<sec-climate-forcing>` for a list of climate components and modifiers included in PISM
+source code and other details.
+Users wishing to customize PISM's climate inputs and/or couple PISM to a climate model should additionally see the `PISM Source Browser
+<pism-browser_>`_ and the documentation therein.

 :numref:`fig-climate-input-data-flow` illustrates the data flow needed by the ice dynamics core.
 The data flow in the other direction, i.e. needed by the model to which PISM is